panlingua/bangla-tst-dataset/README.md

 ## Introduction
 <p align="justify">
 We present a novel <a href="https://github.com/panlingua/multilingual-tst-datasets">Bangla, Hindi, Magahi, Malayalam, Marathi, Odia, Punjabi, Telugu, and Urdu dataset</a> that facilitates text sentiment transfer, a subtask of Text style transfer (TST), enabling the transformation of positive sentiment sentences to negative and vice versa.
 To establish a high-quality base for further research, we <a href="https://github.com/panlingua/multilingual-tst-datasets"> refined and corrected an existing English dataset</a> of 1,000 sentences for sentiment transfer based on <a href="https://github.com/lijuncen/
-Sentiment-and-Style-Transfer">Yelp reviews</a>, and we introduce a new human-translated Bangla dataset that parallels its English counterpart.
-For further read, please refer <a href="https://aclanthology.org/2023.banglalp-1.5"> our papers </a>.</p>
+Sentiment-and-Style-Transfer">Yelp reviews</a>, and we introduce a new human-translated Indian languages dataset that parallels its English counterpart.
+For further read, please refer <a href="https://aclanthology.org/2023.banglalp-1.5"> Low-Resource Text Style Transfer for Bangla: Data & Models </a> and <a href="https://arxiv.org/abs/2405.20805"> Multilingual Text Style Transfer: Datasets & Models for Indian Languages</a> papers.</p>

 # Structure of the MTST datasets:
 ```